 A leaking database thought to belong to the Russian airline Aeroflot left the details of more than a million people accessible to the public, putting them in danger of cybercrime, the Cybernews research team has discovered.

 The team made the discovery during a routine investigation using open-source intelligence (OSINT) methods, coming across an Elasticsearch instance left open that contained more than a million passports – mostly of Russian nationality.

 Weighing in at nearly 2GB, the data included names, surnames, birth dates, telephone numbers, nationalities, email and residential addresses, and passport expiration dates, and could have been easily downloaded by any member of the public.
-Cybernews reached out to Aeroflot and the database leak appears to have been plugged on April 25, although at the time of writing it has not responded to our inquiry.
+Cybernews reached out to Aeroflot, which did not respond to our inquiry.